metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

 # VERSION

-Version 1.23
+Version 1.24

 # DESCRIPTION

 **ansicolumn** is a [column(1)](http://man.he.net/man1/column) command clone which can handle ANSI terminal sequences.
-It supports traditional options and some of Linux extended, and other original options.
+It supports traditional options and some of Linux extended, and many other original options.
 Empty lines are **not** ignored, though.

+In contrast to the original [column(1)](http://man.he.net/man1/column) command which handles mainly short item list, and Linux variant which has been expanded to have ritch table style output, **ansicolumn(1)** has been expanded to show text file in multi-column view.
+Combined with pagenation and document-friendly folding mechanism, it can be used as a document viewing preprocessor for pager program.

+When multiple files are given as arguments, it gets in the parallel view mode, and show all files in parallel.
+It's convenient to see multiple files side-by-side.

 ## COMPATIBLE OPTIONS